Services for Australians Overseas

 In case of emergency

-In countries to which the Australian Embassy is accredited but not resident (Zambia, DRC and Malawi), other missions or individuals listed below can provide consular assistance for Australian citizens or you can contact the Consular Emergency Centre and they will either assist you directly or put you in contact with a consular officer in Zimbabwe.
+In countries to which the Australian Embassy is accredited but not resident (Zambia, DRC, ROC and Malawi), other missions or individuals listed below can provide consular assistance for Australian citizens.
+Alternatively, you can contact the Consular Emergency Centre and they will either assist you directly or put you in contact with a consular officer in Zimbabwe.

 Malawi and Zambia